isso-comments/isso/docs/docs/index.rst

 Overview
 ========

-Welcome to the Isso's documentation.
+Welcome to Isso's documentation.
 This documentation will help you get started fast.
-If you get any problems when using Isso, you can find the answer in troubleshooting or you can ask me on IRC or GitHub.
+If you get any problems when using Isso, you can find the answer in troubleshooting guide or you can ask me on IRC or GitHub.

 Documentation overview: